jiweibo/ImageNet/README.md

 # ImageNet

-This implements training of popular model architectures, such as AlexNet, ResNet and VGG on the ImageNet dataset(Now we only supported alexnet).
+This implements training of popular model architectures, such as AlexNet, ResNet and VGG on the ImageNet dataset(Now we supported alexnet squeezenet).

 ## Requirements

-* PyTorch 0.3.0
+* PyTorch 0.4.0
 * cuda && cudnn
 * Download the ImageNet dataset and move validation images to labeled subfolders
   * To do this, you can use the following script: